 The then Deputy Director of National Mapping, Bruce Lambert, saw the Geodimeter concept demonstrated at the International Union of Geodesy and Geophysics congress in Stockholm in 1948 (Lines, 1992).
 While Lambert had some initial concerns about the introduction of such electronically complex equipment into his organisation, these doubts were dispelled after discussion with Australian scientific experts.

 Photograph of assembled Measuring Unit and Light Conductor components of NASM-1 Geodimeter with enlarged identifying plates inset.

 The production of the AGA NASM-1 was limited to ten units.
-Of these, American mapping organisations bought five of the ten instruments (Smithsonian, 2014) and most likely the South African’s one instrument (McLean, 2015) as well as the British.
-As the serial number of the Natmap unit was 7, AGA/Sweden probably kept unit 1 with units 2 to 6 going to the Americans and two of the remaining three units supplied to South Africa and Britian.
+Of these, American mapping organisations bought five of the ten instruments (Smithsonian, 2014) and most likely the South African’s one instrument (McLean, 2015).
+As the serial number of the Natmap unit was 7, AGA/Sweden probably kept unit 1 with units 2 to 6 going to the Americans and one of the remaining three units supplied to South Africa.